bibanon/tubeup/README.md

         sudo apt-get install libav python3-pip git

 2. Use pip3 to install the required python3 packages.
+Python 3.4.2 and up is required, as 3.2 will not work.

         sudo pip3 install docopt youtube_dl internetarchive